Nalanda College of Engineering: Academics

 Nalanda College of Engineering offers undergraduate courses in the field of engineering and technology.
 Its courses are recognised by the All India Council for Technical Education (AICTE).
-Admission is through Bihar Combined Entrance Competitive Examination (BCECE).
+Admission is through Bihar Combined Entrance Competitive Examination Board (BCECE).
 Vocational courses admission, directly to the second year, is through the BCECE Lateral Entry Competitive Examination.

 Admission

 2019 onwards the admissions are done only through the merit list of the national level competitive exam Joint Entrance Examination – Main.
 Students desiring to take admission must appear in the "Joint Entrance Examination – Main" exam that is conducted by National Testing Agency.

 Earlier Undergraduate admissions were done through the Bihar Combined Entrance Competitive Examination Board conducted by Bihar Combined Entrance Competitive Examination Board, Under Bihar Combined Entrance Competitive Examination Act 1995 of Bihar government.
 The Entrance examination has two stages: First stage is the screening test or preliminary test.
 The screened candidates have to appear in the main examination (second stage).
 Based on the merit list of the second stage, candidates are allotted seats in different engineering colleges of Bihar.

 Admission to postgraduate programmes is based upon the score and rank in Graduate Aptitude Test in Engineering (GATE) conducted by IITs/IISc.